supserrr/imboni/README.md

 # Imboni - AI Vision Assistant

-A real-time camera-based AI assistant for blind and low vision users, powered by Moondream AI.
-The app analyzes live camera feeds and provides audio descriptions of the user's environment.
+An AI assistant designed to help blind and low vision users understand their surroundings.
+The app analyzes live camera feeds and provides real-time audio descriptions of the user's environment.

 ## Features

-- **Real-time Camera Analysis** - Continuous scene description using Moondream AI
+- **Real-time Camera Analysis** - Continuous scene descriptions to help you understand your environment
 - **Interactive Queries** - Ask specific questions about what the camera sees
 - **Text-to-Speech Narration** - Automatic audio descriptions with customizable voice and speed
 - **Preset Questions** - Quick access to common queries like "What's in front of me?" and "Read any text"